Are you travelling alone for the first time and wondering how you will meet people as a solo traveller?

 Why not use solo travel as an opportunity to turn your virtual friends into real friends?

-Reach out to those that you follow on Instagram / Twitter / Facebook and who live in the destination that you are travelling to.
+Reach out to those that you follow on social media and who live in the destination that you are travelling to.
 Or if you spot someone else heading to the same place at the same time think about trying to hook up with them.

 If you are feeling particularly brave, you can cold call people.
 Search a place by its hashtag and reach out to other travellers posting from there.

-For me, one of the best things about Facebook is that it allows me to keep in loose contact with people I have met whilst travelling with a minimum of effort.
+One of the best things about Facebook is that it allows me to keep in loose contact with people I have met whilst travelling with minimal effort.
 If you are heading to that person’s hometown it is easy to reach out to them with a view to getting together.

 Similar to other social media channels, posting an update to let others know what you are up to might result in a response from another traveller to that place.
 However, your privacy settings will need to accommodate this.

 Facebook groups are another way to meet locals with similar interests.
-For example, a search for Facebook groups for foodies in London generated close on 100 results.
+For example, a search for Facebook groups for foodies in London generated close to 100 results.

 The growing market for apps dedicated to meeting fellow travellers is a sign of our connected times.